Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Interacting Case

 The expression obtained in Eq.~(\ref{carolina8}) is particularly useful because it allows $ h_{GR,I}^2(z) $ to be written as the sum of two distinct contributions: one from the matter component and one from dark energy.
 The term $ \Omega_{m0} (1+z)^{3(1-d^2)} $ represents the dark matter component; consequently, the following expression for $ \rho_{D_{GR},I}(z) $ can be easily obtained:

 We can now write $h^2_{GR,I}(z)$ and $\rho_{D_{GR},I}(z)$ as functions of the parameter $x=\ln a$ as follows:

-We now want to calculate the expressions of the dimensionless energy density of DE $\Omega_{D_{GR},I}$, the evolutionary form of the dimensionless energy density of DE $\Omega'_{D_{GR},I}$, the pressure $p_{D_{GR},I}$, the EoS parameter $\omega_{D_{GR},I}$ and the deceleration parameter $q_{GR,I}$ for this case.\\ The general expression of the dimensionless energy density of DE is given in Eq. (\ref{carolina11}).\\ Using the expression of $h_{GR,I}^{2}$ obtained in Eq. (\ref{carolina9}), we obtain:
+We now want to calculate the expressions of the fractional energy density of DE $\Omega_{D_{GR},I}$, the evolutionary form of the fractional energy density of DE $\Omega'_{D_{GR},I}$, the pressure $p_{D_{GR},I}$, the EoS parameter $\omega_{D_{GR},I}$ and the deceleration parameter $q_{GR,I}$ for this case.\\ The general expression of the fractional energy density of DE is given in Eq. (\ref{carolina11}).\\ Using the expression of $h_{GR,I}^{2}$ obtained in Eq. (\ref{carolina9}), we obtain:

 Therefore, we obtain the following equation for $\Omega_{D_{GR},I}(x)$: